 What makes it easier?
 If that contractor has established proof of competence–like a certificate from a reputable professional or national organization.
 Why?
 Those certificates are evidence.
 They show proof of competence

 How?
-Groups of contractors got together in those national and professional organizations and built a list of required skills, abilities, and knowledge that contractors should have–and what they had to do to demonstrate mastery those skills.
+Groups of contractors got together in those national and professional organizations and built a list of required skills, abilities, and knowledge that contractors should have–and what they had to do to demonstrate mastery of those skills.

 Those certifications do some of the groundwork for you.
 Of course, you could still interview contractors with those certifications to assess whether they could build the specific kind of deck you want and how you want it.